SeisComP/seiscomp/doc/base/concepts/configuration.rst

 overridden in module bindings.
 The order of loading is:

 #. :file:`$SEISCOMP_ROOT/etc/key/global/`: Global bindings configurations
-#. :file:`$SEISCOMP_ROOT/etc/key/[application]`:  Bindings configurations for a particular module.
+#. :file:`$SEISCOMP_ROOT/etc/key/[module]`:  Bindings configurations for a particular module.

-If the application connects to a messaging server then it will receive the database parameters, connect to it and read the bindings.
+If the module connects to a messaging server then it will receive the database parameters, connect to it and read the bindings.
 Otherwise the user has to provide the database address.
-An application never reads the key directory.
+A module never reads the key directory.
 It only gets the bindings from the configuration tables.

-As with inventory information there might are cases when an application should not connect to a database and work offline, in particular when ``--ep`` is being used.
+As with inventory information there might are cases when a module should not connect to a database and work offline, in particular when ``--ep`` is being used.

 In order to
-read the bindings configuration from XML files (again in SCML format), use :ref:`scxmldump` to dump the configuration XML file and let the application use this XML file, ``--config-db`` must be used:
+read the bindings configuration from XML files (again in SCML format), use :ref:`scxmldump` to dump the configuration XML file and let the module use this XML file, ``--config-db`` must be used:

 .. code-block:: sh